jembi/platform/README.md

 ./build-cli.sh
 ```

 This requires the Instant OpenHIE project to build the binary files.
-The binary files in the root directory here will be overwritten.

-> Only commit your new binary files after your task has been reviewed and approved.

 ## Platform Package Dev